lukasoppermann/html5sortable/CONTRIBUTING.md

 ## Rebase

-If you are new to rebasing you might want to create a backup of your branch, in case you mess it up.
+If you are new to rebasing you might want to create a backup of your branch, in case something goes wrong 😉.

 ### Rebase to master